 This article originally appeared in the LGBTQ and Planning Division's Spring 2017 newsletter.
 It is reprinted with permission.

-There are literally hundreds of locations where musicians (as well as associated artists, writers, and actors) made their mark on NYC (and the world).
-It would be impossible to visit them all ... at least during the conference, so the LGBTQ and Planning Division pulled together a “top 25” for you.
-Each of the locations were selected based on either:
+There are hundreds of locations where musicians (as well as associated artists, writers, and actors) made their mark on NYC (and the world).
+It would be impossible to visit them all ... at least during the conference, so the LGBTQ and Planning Division pulled together a "top 25" for you.
+Each of the locations was selected based on either:

 - Association with, and significance to, LGBTQ culture;